 When to use DeepSource

 DeepSource works well for teams that want quick setup with no CI configuration overhead.
 The native Git platform integration means analysis starts within minutes.
-Autofix AI is the main differentiator — instead of just flagging issues, it generates fixes that developers can review and merge.

 Teams with strict compliance requirements may need to supplement DeepSource with additional tools, since its focus is developer experience over comprehensive vulnerability catalogs.
-Self-hosted deployment is available on the Enterprise plan for organizations that need on-premises control.

-Reed Wilson, Engineering Manager at Ancestry, states: “With DeepSource’s pull request analysis workflow, everything is integrated — right at the point of merge, and this has been a game changer for us.”
+Reed Wilson, Engineering Manager at Ancestry, states: “With DeepSource’s pull request analysis workflow, everything is integrated โ right at the point of merge, and this has been a game changer for us.”